-When people ask me what I like about trail running, I usually tell them that it’s beautiful to run in nature, that the terrain is so varied and the conditions are always changing.
+When people ask me what I like about trail running, I usually tell them that I love running in nature, the varied terrain, and that the conditions are always changing.
 This is what makes running trails so fun, surprising and challenging.

 But, here’s a little secret I don’t often mention to people.